-January is often a time of reflection and setting intentions for the year ahead.
-For some, this can mean finally calling time on their relationship.
-In our experience considerable anxiety around financial security can be a significant barrier to moving forward.
+Ending a relationship can be hard.
+In our experience the added stress around financial security can be a significant barrier to moving forward.

 Our introduction to a family law client is often initiated by a Practitioner identifying a high level of anxiety created by financial uncertainty or complexity.
 Leading Family Lawyers recognise that negotiating a property settlement for a client who is unrealistic or fearful about their financial future, can cause unnecessary distress and delays to resolution.